-For starters I had a pea veloute, hubby had a rabbit terrine both amazing.
-For mains hubby had an incredible Rib Eye Steak served with chips, while I opted for ‘My Fish and Chips’ the fish was cooked like any other fillet of fish would be (not battered) and served with the indescribable chips below.
+For starters I had a pea veloute, it was amazing, For mains I opted for ‘My Fish and Chips’ the fish was cooked like any other fillet of fish would be (not battered) and served with indescribable chips.

 My favourite part of the meal came next, dessert.
-Hubby saw cheese on the menu and decision was made – complete with a glass of port.
 I opted for a strawberries and cream panacotta – and I’m so glad I did!